MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 Since Numpy is focused on numeric computations, the dtype will most often be 'float64' unless otherwise specified.

-We can specify the dtype when creating the array:
+We can specify the dtype when creating the array.
+This is particularly helpful when we want to store large amounts of data and storage space is an issue; it's nice to know we have control over the data type:

 ```
 >>> banana = np.array([1, 2, 3], dtype=np.float64)